top of page

 Part 2: Use And Misuse Of EMR In Construction As Qualifier For New Business

-EMRs In Construction: How High Should You Go?
+EMR In Construction: How High Should A GC Go?

-To put this in perspective, though, take the law in Tennessee regarding experience mods of 1.20 or more.
-If you have TN exposures, your NCCI Experience mod worksheet has the following note: "The Tennessee Code.....requires every public or private employer.....to establish and administer a safety committee in accordance with rules adopted pursuant to.....if the employer has an experience modification rate equal to or greater than 1.2" So, at the 1.20 level the state of TN is concerned enough to start getting "involved" with your safety practices.
+To put this in perspective, take the law in Tennessee regarding experience mods of 1.20 or more.
+If you are one of these unfortunate businesses, your NCCI Experience mod worksheet will have the following note: "The Tennessee Code.....requires every public or private employer.....to establish and administer a safety committee in accordance with rules adopted pursuant to.....if the employer has an experience modification rate equal to or greater than 1.2" So, at the 1.20 level the state of TN is concerned enough to start getting "involved" with your safety practices.

-You don't have to understand the experience rating algorithm at an expert level.
+You don't have to understand the EMR algorithm at an expert level.
 But, do understand that it is increasingly more difficult to move away from a 1.00 (either lower or higher) the farther away from 1.00 you get.
 To go from a 1.45 to a 1.90 requires much more claim activity that what it would take to go from a 1.00 to a 1.45.
-This is because there are mechanisms in place to slow down decreases in your mod the better your claims experience becomes and mechanisms to slow down increases in your mod the worse your claims experience gets.
+This is because there are mechanisms in place to slow down movement away from a 1.00.
+Decreases in your mod become increasingly difficult the better your claims experience becomes.
+Likewise, there are mechanisms to slow down increases in your mod the worse your claims experience gets.
+This makes sense.
+You can't have an experience modification rate of zero and pay your insurance carrier nothing for your work comp insurance.
+Likewise, they don't want you to have a mod of 10.00, pay 10 times manual premium and go out of business as a result.
+No need to get more technical than that.
+I'm sure you get the point.
+And, to reiterate, a 1.90 is really bad.

-Finally, I just want to make sure you understand a couple things; 1) that experience rating is an imperfect system and 2) not taking a closer at certain candidates could be unfair to them and you if you miss out on a what could turn into a great business relationship with a, truly, safety conscious firm.
+Finally, I just want to make sure you understand a couple things.
+First, that experience rating is an imperfect system.
+Second, not taking a closer look at an EMR in construction that is slightly above a 1.00 could be unfair to the subcontractor and you if you miss out on a what could turn into a great business relationship with a, truly, safety conscious firm.

 Stuart Cytron, MBA has been published in trade journals such Construction Forum St. Louis and St. Louis Business Journal among others.
 You can read more about Stuart and how he developed a passion for helping businesses reduce work comp expenses on his website.